Gamification in UX: How to Boost User Engagement

 Progress bars hold a unique allure — you just have to see what happens when they reach 100%.
 There’s a mix of intrigue and satisfaction in that completion.

 Curious to see the end result?
 Then complete each step the system requires, and you’ll be rewarded.
 This is a trick many designers use (us included) to ensure that users complete their onboarding.
-In the example below, we’ve employed the same approach for our project Xilo — a SaaS automation platform.
+In the example below, we’ve employed the same approach for our project Xilo — a SaaS automation platform that enhances the user experience.

 A screenshot of a streak UI from Duolingo